Resources on COVID-19

 Video Conferencing 101

-If your office is continuing operations through the pandemic, video conferencing can help keep up team spirits and aid efficiency.
-Even if your office isn’t teleconferencing as part of its quarantine operations, it’s a good idea to familiarize yourself with these popular platforms because you could be invited to participate in a meeting on one of them.
+Even if your office hasn't used video conferencing as part of its quarantine operations, it’s a good idea to familiarize yourself with these popular platforms because you could be invited to participate in a meeting on one of them.

 - GoToMeeting is another straightforward video conferencing tool.
 They offer a 14-day free trial.
 If you’ve never used GoToMeeting, sign up here.
 Find help here.